 The Church at Work: Free Online Workshop for Church Leaders, with Will Messenger, Alistair Mackenzie

-This is not about starting a new "faith and work" ministry in your church (though many churches have done that with success), but rather how to integrate vocational discipleship into the activities that your church is already doing.
+This was not about starting a new "faith and work" ministry in your church (though many churches have done that with success), but rather how to integrate vocational discipleship into the activities that your church is already doing.
 There is no one-size-fits-all prescription, but there are some best practices we can learn from churches who are thinking creatively and acting courageously in this area.
-The course consists of four 1-hour workshops. each with a different but important focus.
-There will be time to interact, reflect, and develop a custom action plan for your church.
+The course consisted of four 1-hour workshops. each with a different but important focus, with time to interact, reflect, and develop custom action plans.

-This session will lay a foundation for faith, work and economics integration in the local church.
-We will also begin exploring the first integration area: pastoral practices.
+This session laid a foundation for faith, work and economics integration in the local church.
+We also explored the first integration area: pastoral practices.
 Much of a pastor’s work involves practices like hospital visitation, counseling situations, spiritual direction, intercessory prayer, and connecting people to the broader body of Christ.
 How should our understanding of faith, work, and economics influence these (and other) practices that fill our days?

 Thanks to the Made to Flourish pastors network for hosting this event!
 Made to Flourish welcomes tax-deductible donation to continue their ministry.

-The workshop will be faciliated by Will Messenger and Alistair Mackenzie from the Theology of Work Project.
+The workshop was faciliated by Will Messenger and Alistair Mackenzie from the Theology of Work Project.

 William G. Messenger is the executive editor of the Theology of Work Project.
 Previously, Will served as the director of the Mockler Center for Faith and Ethics in the Workplace at Gordon-Conwell Theological Seminary from 1999 to 2008, and an adjunct faculty member there.
 Will is a member of the board of directors of ArQule, Inc., a biotechnology company near Boston.
 He previously worked as a sales representative at IBM, corporate finance associate at Goldman Sachs, consultant at McKinsey & Co., and vice president of sales and marketing Advanced Metabolic Systems.
 Will is ordained in the Episcopal Church and formerly served as pastor of Charles River Church in Boston and assistant rector of All Saints’ Episcopal Church in Belmont, Massachusetts.
 He was awarded a B.S. in Physics from Case Western Reserve University, an M.B.A. from Harvard Business School, a master of divinity from Boston University School of Theology and a doctor of ministry from Gordon-Conwell Theological Seminary.
 He lives near Boston with his wife and their two daughters.